Btan2/Q_Move/README.md

   - Complex geometry hasn't been tested yet, only simple box shapes have been used so far.
   - Slight collision jitters when moving against two object surfaces that overlap one another.
   - Programmed in Godot 3.3.3, you may experience more collision jitters with previous Godot versions
   - The player can slowly move up steep slopes that they should otherwise slide down, although this was also prevalent in Half-Life and Quake so I might keep it in for prosterity.
-Moving along slopes that connect with ground can cause small camera jitters.
+Moving along the base of steep slopes that connect with ground can cause small camera jitters.

 # License
 This project is under the GNU v3 license.
 I would highly appreciate a credit if you use this in your project(s).